manpagez: man pages & more

 Change the style of the typeface with B, I, and R; you can alternate

-styles with BI, BR, IB, IR, RB, and RI.
-Several nestable list types
+styles within a word with BI, BR, IB, IR, RB, and RI.
+Several nestable

-are available via AL, BL, BVL, DL, ML, RL, and VL; each of these begins
+list types are available via AL, BL, BVL, DL, ML, RL, and VL; each of

-a list, to which LI adds an item and LE ends the (nested) list.
+these begins a list, to which LI adds an item and LE ends the (nested)

-static and floating displays, respectively; either is terminated with
+start static and floating displays, respectively; DE terminates either.

 groff mm is intended to be compatible with the mm implementation found